-Many larger cities utilize red light cameras, which often provide irrefutable evidence when it comes to determining fault in an accident.
+Many larger cities utilize red light cameras (update: Texas banned red light cameras in 2019), which often provide irrefutable evidence when it comes to determining fault in an accident.
 While obtaining the video from these cameras yourself can be difficult to impossible (i.e., often requires a subpoena), a personal injury attorney will have the resources necessary to discover and obtain this evidence on your behalf.

 Even if the accident report is wrong and there’s no video evidence available, your attorney can hire an independent accident investigator to examine the facts and give their expert analysis on what factors contributed to the accident—including who was ultimately at fault.
 While the insurance company isn’t going to take your word for it, the testimony of a trained accident reconstruction specialist generally takes precedence over a police officer’s crash report.